Deedre Daniel: Founder, President & Secretary

-Please read the “About” page for more information on how and why Deedre started The Big Fat Tip, Inc.
+Read the “About” page for more information on how and why Deedre started her passion project, The Big Fat Tip, Inc.

 Nick Kraus: Vice President

-After college, Nick moved to East Hampton where he worked in a tennis club as a jack-of-all trades, eventually tapping into the club’s exclusive client list to start a successful landscaping company at 24 years-old.
+After college, Nick moved to East Hampton where he worked in a tennis club as a jack-of-all-trades, eventually tapping into the club’s exclusive client list to start a successful landscaping company at 24 years old.
 While landscaping (and partying), Nick began developing a reputation for putting together some of the best beach/club parties in the Hamptons.
-By the age of 30 it became clear Nick’s true passion and life-calling had less to do with horticulture and more to do with organizing parties and concerts, so Nick sold the landscaping business and began booking bands at Stephen Talkhouse as a side gig.
-17 years’ later, Nick is now one of Stephen Talkhouse’s head concert bookers, solo night manager and solo promoter.
-Nick takes credit for boosting the club’s popularity, revenue and keeping Stephen Talkhouse relevant to all (legal-drinking) generations over the years while retaining its original and authentic character, being the long-standing Hampton’s institution it is, first opened in the 1970’s.
-In recent years Nick has brought bands such as ColdPlay, The Killers, Mumford and Sons, Jimmy Buffett, Jimmy Fallon, Gary Clark JR and a host of other big name talent to the venue.
+By the age of 30, it became clear Nick’s true passion and life-calling had less to do with horticulture and more to do with organizing parties and concerts, so Nick sold the landscaping business and began booking bands at Stephen Talkhouse as a side gig.
+17 years later, Nick is now one of Stephen Talkhouse’s head concert bookers, solo night manager and solo promoter.
+Nick takes credit for boosting the club’s popularity, revenue and keeping Stephen Talkhouse relevant to all (legal-drinking) generations over the years while retaining its original and authentic character, being the long-standing Hampton’s institution it is, first opened in the 1970s.
+In recent years Nick has brought bands such as ColdPlay, The Killers, Mumford and Sons, Jimmy Buffett, Jimmy Fallon, Gary Clark Jr and a host of other big-name talents to the venue.